 So how might a socially distanced wedding look?
-I have to make certain assumptions … I have to assume that you, as a couple, have been in close contact during the pandemic and are therefore termed as a “household”.
+I have to make certain assumptions.
+I have to assume that you, as a couple, have been in close contact during the pandemic and are therefore termed as a “household”.
 And that family groupings who have been living under the same room will also be households.
-I have been keeping my eye on venues and their plans to allow them to host a socially distanced wedding and much of it is based on the household unit, ie if you are a family of four who have been living together during the pandemic, then you would sit together, be able to have photographs together but still remain socially distanced.
+I have been keeping my eye on venues and their plans to allow them to host a socially distanced wedding.
+Much of it is based on the household unit, ie if you are a family of four who have been living together during the pandemic, then you would sit together, be able to have photographs together but still remain socially distanced.

 Weddings will be changing for the foreseeable future.
 We are waiting for guidance from our local registrars as to how and when they will restart.
-The government has allowed us to meet outside and so outdoors weddings will surely be able to go ahead at some point with limited numbers and probably no evening reception but how soon indoor wedding ceremonies or wedding breakfasts will start to take place, well, that’s a whole different subject
+The government has allowed us to meet outside and so outdoors weddings will surely be able to go ahead at some point.
+This may be with limited numbers and probably no evening reception.
+How soon indoor wedding ceremonies or wedding breakfasts will start to take place, well, that’s a whole different subject

 At the moment, the only way that you would have been able to celebrate in this way is by having a celebrant led wedding.
 And that’s not a bad thing …

 I can’t wait to be back behind the lens, capturing the love and emotion that is so evident for my wonderful couples.
 I can’t wait to be back getting “golden hour” photographs, making memories, seeing tears, love and laughter.

 I’d love to hear from you if you are planning to go ahead with your 2020 wedding if and when they go ahead.
 I’m on email@example.com … tell me your plans!